How much water should a child drink?

 How can I tell if my child is drinking enough?

 Day to day, thirst and pale-yellow urine are good signals.
-Dark urine, dry mouth, or unusual tiredness can mean they need more — and needs rise with activity, hot weather, and illness.
+Dark urine, dry mouth, or unusual tiredness can mean they need more, and needs rise with activity, hot weather, and illness.

 This is general education, not medical advice.
-Some conditions change a child's fluid needs — check with your pediatrician if that applies.
+Some conditions change a child's fluid needs, so check with your pediatrician if that applies.